himansurathi/Download-UVA-and-Codechef-files/README.md

 I was quite interested in competitive programming and wanted to solve as many problems of UVA to enhance my coding skills and become a  better programmer.
-So a thought crossed my mind that why not download all the problems available in UVA in pdf format so that I would be able to at least think and read problems even in offline mode.
+So a thought crossed my mind that why not download all the problems available in UVA in pdf format so that I would be able to at least think and read problems even in off-line mode.
 	Recently I had learnt python and realised that it has various libraries for helping me achieve the same

 Version 1

 Requirements